dorhakim100/Email-Note-Keaper-App/README.md

 -Email App:
 -Compose, send, receive, and organize emails efficiently.
 -Support for email attachments and rich text formatting enhances communication flexibility.
+Emails can be categorized and managed with ease.
 -Note App:
 -Users can create and edit notes effortlessly.
--Various note types are supported, including text notes, to-do lists, images, videos.
+-Various note types are supported, including text notes, to-do lists, images, YouTube videos, and SoundCloud audio.
 -Notes can be customized with different colors and styles for easy categorization.

 ## User Experience